Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Simulation experiments

-Figure \ref{fig_simulation_friedman_results} shows the results of bias exhibited by GAMs, SSP-BART, VCBART, and the novel CSP-BART for each combination of $p$ and $\sigma^{2}$.
+Figure \ref{fig_simulation_friedman_results} shows the results of bias exhibited by the novel CSP-BART and its competitors for each combination of $p$ and $\sigma^{2}$.
 As GAMs require all terms that are estimated by the model to be specified, we supply the true structure of the Friedman equation so that it can be used as a reference in the comparison.
-The CSP-BART and SSP-BART estimates are notably similar.
-We can see that the bias of the parameter estimates is low and both recover the true effects in all four scenarios.
+The CSP-BART, SSP-BART, and SSP-BART\textsuperscript{$\star$} estimates are notably similar.
+We can see that the bias of the parameter estimates is low and each model recovers the true effects in all four scenarios, with the exception of the $\beta_4$ parameter in the $p=10$ setting for SSP-BART\textsuperscript{$\star$}.
 This is expected and can be attributed to the fact that $x_{4}$ and $x_{5}$ do not interact with other covariates.
 Consequently, the trees in CSP-BART tend not to contain $x_{4}$ and $x_{5}$ as both effects are captured solely by the linear predictor.
 We note also that VCBART presents larger bias for both $\beta_{4}$ and $\beta_{5}$ in all but one scenario.
 As VCBART estimates $\beta_{4}$ and $\beta_{5}$ using BART models that employ a set of effect modifiers (i.e., all covariates of non-primary interest), the results shown in Figure \ref{fig_simulation_friedman_results} are unsurprising since, in this example, $\beta_{4}$ and $\beta_{5}$ depend exclusively on $x_4$ and $x_5$, respectively.